department-of-veterans-affairs/vets-website/content/pages/pension/apply/fully-developed-claim.md

 2. You’re at least 65 years old or have a permanent and total disability.
 You’re considered permanently and totally disabled if medical evidence shows that **at least one of the following is true for you**:

-    - You are a patient in a nursing home for long-term care, **or**
+    - You’re a patient in a nursing home for long-term care, **or**
     - You receive Social Security disability benefits, **or**
-    - You are unemployable because of a disability that doesn’t go away, **or**
+    - You’re unemployable because of a disability that doesn’t go away, **or**
     - You have a disability that doesn’t go away and that makes it impossible for you to work, **or**
     - You have a disease or disorder that we decide is the cause of your permanent and total disability